 - Parolee – for a minimum of one year and status has not expired

 - Cuban-Haitian entrant

 To apply for federal, state, and institutional funds, you must complete the Free Application for Federal Student Aid (FAFSA) every year.
 UIC’s priority deadline to apply each year is March 1st.
-You can file the FAFSA online at www.fafsa.gov.
+You can file the FAFSA online.
 The FAFSA website also has information about basic eligibility requirements for federal financial aid.